Elevating E-Commerce Accessibility: Product Display Basics

 Tip number three:

 Tip number three is for defining focus.
 Something we need to do in design is to clearly define which elements receive focus.
 We also need to think about what the focus indicator looks like, and in what order we want focus to be.
 It’s possible that the visual order from left to right, or top to bottom, isn’t the ideal flow for the best user experience, especially in a PDP where content might have contextual groupings or be in multiple columns.
-By thinking about the priority and the context of the elements, we can really improve the user’s journey on the page.
+By thinking about the priority and the context of the elements, we can improve the user’s journey on the page.

 Tip number four: